This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the oats in a food processor or blender and pulse until finely ground.
+• Place the oats (and optional protein powder) in a food processor or blender and pulse until finely ground.

 • In a mixing bowl, stir together the peanut butter and honey.